Mega Man IV (1993 video game): Reception and legacy

 Mega Man IV has been well-received critically.
 Major gaming magazines Nintendo Power and Game Players have called the graphics and gameplay "exceptional" and "terrific", although the former was disappointed by its few surprises.
 Electronic Gaming Monthly described Mega Man IV as one of the best Game Boy games to date, due to its near flawless recreation of the action and technique of the home console games and graphics which push the Game Boy hardware "to its limits and then some" (though they did complain of screen blurring).
 They also praised the music and the extremely long, challenging levels.
+Nintendo Power rated Mega Man IV the second best Game Boy game of 1993.

 Mega Man IV was re-released on April 13, 2001 for the Nintendo Power cartridge service in Japan alongside its four Game Boy counterparts.
-The 5 games that comprise this subseries were to be released on a Game Boy Advance compilation in 2004, but was cancelled.
+Capcom had planned to release a full-color compilation of all five Game Boy games on the Game Boy Advance in 2004, but the project was cancelled.
 The boss Ballade would later appear as part of a downloadable content stage for Mega Man 10 in 2010.
-On July 18, 2013, it was confirmed that Mega Man IV is planned for release on the 3DS Virtual Console which came out on October 23, 2013 in Japan and on May 15, 2014 in North America.
-Nintendo Power rated Mega Man IV the second best Game Boy game of 1993.
+On July 18, 2013, it was confirmed that Mega Man IV was planned to release on the Nintendo 3DS's Virtual Console, which released in Japan on October 23, 2013 and on May 15, 2014 in North America.
+It was also released on the Nintendo Classics service for the Nintendo Switch with its predecessors and sequel on June 7, 2024.